-As I removed my rappelling equipment and walked the last two miles of Negro Bill Canyon, I felt accomplished and reflective.
+As I removed my rappelling equipment and walked the last 2 miles of Grandstaff Canyon, I felt accomplished and reflective.
 This experience wasn’t just an afternoon adventure, it was a lesson in trust and vulnerability.

 Taking the leaps of faith by rappelling exemplifies what we teach during SheLift retreats: trusting yourself and your support team to overcome obstacles and anxieties that once held you back.
 In fact, I’m going to return this October with six young women to share the thrill of letting go and giving in to the unknown.

 Photos by Dylan H. Brown and courtesy of Sarah Herron